autodesk-platform-services/aps-tutorial-postman/ModelDerivative_02/instructions/task-2.md

 # Task 2 - Upload Source FIle to OSS

+> **Important:** These instructions are specific to Postman V10.
+If you are using a newer version of Postman, you may notice slight differences in the interface or steps, but the basic procedure should remain similar.

 The Object Storage Service (OSS) is a generic Cloud Storage Service that is part of the Data Management API.
 In this task, you upload a zip file containing the model to translate to OSS.
 While you can use any zip file containing a model, for the purpose of this walkthrough we recommend that you use the file *Tuner.zip*, which is available in the [*walkthrough_data*](../walkthrough_data) folder.

 ## Create a Bucket